smbehura/smbehura.github.io/blog/personal_change.md

 [11/11/20](#wed-111120)
 [12/11/20](#thurs-121120)

+## long-form posts i'd like to do
+* [x] misinformation reading posts and thoughts
+* posting about casteism in india based on my own ramayana readings
+* posting about development as freedom as i go through the book
+* finish posting thoughts from angela davis' 'are prisons obsolete?' that i read over summer
+* post thoughts from intercommunalism by huey newton
+* misconceptions about plastic packaging!
+* amplify dance friends' festival performances esp. in udayraga
+* amplify my own festival performance (scary, scary)
+* **add more readings to this list**

 ## thurs 12/11/20
 i posted a low-key thing on my story today, just amplifying a story from a genderqueer model (@raindovemodel) i follow who posted about their conversation with a trump supporter who was having difficulties with her gay daughter because of her support of trump. the conversation ends with raindovemodel helping the mother understand why her daughter felt unsafe and was so miserable and actually feeling regret for her trump vote. it was insane seeing the transition so i felt like amplifying it. here's the story:
 <img src="img/1211igstorypolar.jpg" alt="polarization" width="200"/>

+i had two friends react to my story, basically demonstrating they appreciated reading it.

 ## wed 11/11/20
 i just wanted to quickly note down that ten or eleven more people reached out to me for a link to the article, one of whom i have probably only spoken to once in my life. one friend also critically engaged with on the content of the article, asking for more information about the solutions and whether or not this paper was being realistic about its recommendations. another friend mentioned how the paper helped him understand some of his own friends and relatives more and how he was hoping to use some of the insights to have more genuine discussions with them. later today i'll post the attrition rate of views of this story.